infobyte/doggie/README.md

 ## BLE ##

-As some boards supports BLE to send and receive serial information we need a way to bridge the BLE data to a serial interface.
+As some boards supports BLE to send and receive serial information we need a way to bridge the BLE data to a serial interface implementing the NUS service.
+Visit the [BLE notes](/docs/bluetooth_notes.md) for mor information.

 In linux we could use the `ble-serial` package as we show:

 First we install the package